/* Rambling Owl addition to remove page titles from blogs */

 To Berkswell: Quaintness and blasphemy …..

-Somewhere along this series of fields we crossed a small B-Road and a boundary sign for the Metropolitan Borough Of Solihull.
+Somewhere along these fields we crossed a B-road and a Metropolitan Borough of Solihull boundary sign.

 St. Lawrence Church, Meriden

-Me: “I shouldn’t say things like that in a churchyard.”
+"I shouldn't say things like that in a churchyard," I added.

-Me: “I dunno.
-It would be, if I were religious.”
+"I don't know.
+It would be, if I were religious."

 The wrong road to Balsall Common and the consequences …..

 I knew that the next stop would be Balsall Common and therefore the end of the days walking.
 I had always found Balsall Common to be an odd sort of place, being too big for a village and too small for a town – a townage if you will.
 It has little in the way of quaintness or antiquity about it, being largely the product of the 20th century, and only really grew to its present size after the Second World War.
 It’s unlikely to grow much more however as this would mean developing on the much-protected Meriden Gap (the green belt between Birmingham and Coventry).
 Of its 7,000 inhabitants little can be said other than, at various times, the population has included footballers Trevor Francis and Peter Shilton.
-It has a lot of very expensive real estate but, to my mind, less character than many of the places we had already visited on the route, but of course that is just my humble opinion.
+It has a lot of very expensive real estate but, to my mind at least, less character than many of the places we had already visited on the route.

 For a full profile of the route (PDF format) click here